 Ms. Carr's Literature class had a special visit from Christes, a student from Greece who is in America for the first time, heading off to college next week.
 He read a bit of The Odyssey in ancient Greek, then answered questions from students about life in Greece, culture and traditions, food, school, Greek history, and more.
 Students were engaged and listening the entire period, wishing they could spend more time learning about how students experience life in Greece.

-12 days ago, Blind High School
+about 1 month ago, Blind High School

 Christes standing at front of classroom reading off Smartboard; students listening at their classroom seats